HenryKenya/real-time-search/README.md

 Libraries is passed as props from the parent index.js to the child Search.js as items.

+## Future thoughts

+I will update the repo using the wikipedia API.
+But first, just learning the ropes of react.

 MaterializeCSS is used because it's awesome!!!